Joshi004/algorithmic_trade_server/README.md

     python manage.py makemigrations
     python manage.py migrate
     ```
+7. Apply seed data to initialize the database with required records:
+    ```
+    python manage.py seed_data
+    ```
+    This command will load initial data from SQL files in the `data` directory, tracking which files have been applied to avoid duplicates.
-7. Make sure you have Redis installed and running on your local system.
+8. Make sure you have Redis installed and running on your local system.
 You need Redis for handling WebSocket connections and channels.
 To install Redis on macOS, you can use Homebrew as follows:
     - Update Homebrew to make sure you have the latest version by running the following command:
         ```
         brew update